DMZ Network: What Is a DMZ & How Does It Work?

 - Continued access.
 Traffic must flow into and out of your company.
 A tightly controlled system doesn't allow that movement.
 A DMZ network allows people to do their work while you protect security.

 - Relative simplicity.
 A single-wall configuration requires few tools and very little technological know-how.
 You could be set up quickly.

 DMZ server drawbacks include:

 - No internal protections.
-Your employees and authorised users will still tap into the very sensitive data you store for your company.
+Your employees and authorized users will still tap into the very sensitive data you store for your company.

 - A false sense of security.
 Every day, hackers come up with new and nefarious ideas about slipping past security systems.
 Even DMZ network servers aren't always safe.
 You must still monitor the environment, even when your build is complete.

 - Wasted time.
 Some experts claim that the cloud has made the DMZ network obsolete.
 If you don't have network servers, you may not have anything to protect.

 Only you can decide if the configuration is right for you and your company.
 But know that plenty of people do choose to implement this solution to keep sensitive files safe.

 Work With Okta